Bloom-Byte/meeting_calendar/README.md

 - Run the server using `python manage.py runserver`

+> This project uses sqlite as the database.

 ## How things work

 The project is an app where you can book a session and view the meetings you have booked.
 The admin can view all the booked sessions and add links for you to join the meeting when the time comes.